IjayAbby/Tic-Tac-Toe/README.md

 - You will play in turns, in sequence till the board is full then it will announce the game results ie, draw or winner.
 - If you want to play again you can say (Y) yes or entirely quit the game by choosing (N).

+## Testing With Rspec.

+- Boot up your terminal and punch in ``gem install rspec`` to install RSpec.
+Once that’s done, you can verify your version of RSpec with ``rspec --version``, which will output the current version of each of the packaged gems.
+Take a minute also to hit ``rspec --help`` and look through the various options available.

+- Finally, cd into a project directory that you wish to configure for use with RSpec and type ``rspec --init`` to initialize RSpec within the project.
+This will generate two files, ``.rspec`` and ``spec/spec_helper.rb``

+- To check whether your test are passing or failing, go to your terminal and type ``rspec``.

 ## Contributing

 Contributions, issues, and feature requests are welcome!